cardano-foundation/cardano-rosetta/cardano-rosetta-server/README.md

 Steps to generate and use a new snapshot are:

-1. Run a mainnet node (it could be Cardano Rosetta)
+1. Run a cardano node (it could be Cardano Rosetta)
-2. When the node has reached the block you wish to export, execute `pg_dump $DB > db.bak`.
-For example, if you are using default Cardano Rosetta db, you can run `pg_dump -U postgres cexplorer > db.bak`.
+2. When the node has reached the block you wish to export, execute `pg_dump $DB > network.bak`.
+For example, if you are using default Cardano Rosetta db running a mainnet node, you can run `pg_dump -U postgres cexplorer > mainnet.bak`.
-3. Generate a `tar` file for `db.bak` and place it in `/cardano-rosetta-server/test/e2e/jest-setup/db-snapshot.tar`
+3. Generate a `tar` file for `mainnet.bak` and place it in `/cardano-rosetta-server/test/e2e/jest-setup/mainnet-db-snapshot.tar`.
 4. Jest, before running will [pick up the file and load it into the container](./test/e2e/jest-setup/docker.ts).
+It will load the snapshot based on the network name.

 ### 2. Import specific blocks